oussemakh1/api-rate-limiter-package/readme.md

 Import the ApiRateLimiterMiddleware in your App\Http\Kernel.php file.
 Apply the middleware to specific API routes or globally in the middleware stack.

-1. Import the `ApiRateLimiterMiddleware` in your `App\Http\Kernel.php` file.
-2. Apply the middleware to specific API routes or globally in the middleware stack.

 ```php
 use YourVendor\ApiRateLimiter\Middleware\ApiRateLimiterMiddleware;